tugiss11/lifelong-learning/README.md

   - _"Even bad code can function.
 But if code isn't clean, it can bring a development organization to its knees.
 Every year, countless hours and significant resources are lost because of poorly written code.
 But it doesn't have to be that way."_
   - _"Code is clean if it can be understood easily – by everyone on the team.
 Clean code can be read and enhanced by a developer other than its original author.
 With understandability comes readability, changeability, extensibility and maintainability._"
 - [The Phoenix Project: A Novel About IT, DevOps, and Helping Your Business Win](https://www.goodreads.com/book/show/17255186-the-phoenix-project)
+  - _"Improving daily work is even more important than doing daily work.”_
+  - _“Any improvements made anywhere besides the bottleneck are an illusion.”_
+  - _“'technical debt' that is not being paid down.
+It comes from taking shortcuts, which may make sense in the short-term.
+But like financial debt, the compounding interest costs grow over time.
+If an organization doesn’t pay down its technical debt, every calorie in the organization can be spent just paying interest, in the form of unplanned work.”_
+  - _“until code is in production, no value is actually being generated, because it’s merely WIP stuck in the system.”_
+  - _"Being able to take needless work out of the system is more important than being able to put more work into the system.”_
 - [Tribal Leadership: Leveraging Natural Groups to Build a Thriving Organization](https://www.goodreads.com/book/show/2741559-tribal-leadership)
 - [Harder, better, faster, stronger - nya idéer för morgondagens ledarskap](https://www.goodreads.com/book/show/41823099-harder-better-faster-stronger---nya-id-er-f-r-morgondagens-ledarskap)
 - [Team of Teams: New Rules of Engagement for a Complex World](https://www.goodreads.com/book/show/22529127-team-of-teams)